 Examining Committee will consist of five faculty members, and the composition must be approved by the DGS.
 Two of these members must have a primary appointment outside of the advisor's home department and two must hold appointments in other Graduate programs.
-Three members must be appointed in MCDB&G. The advisor will not be an official member of the examining committee.
+The advisor will not be an official member of the examining committee.
 (The advisor will be an official member of the final thesis defense committee.)
 The Student Review Committee or DGS will appoint a committee chair.